Gxwhipp/Fitnite-Topology-Enumeration/README.md

 Computing f(8) in Partitioned Mode requires about 2 seconds as opposed to 5 seconds in basic mode.
 The difference is not more pronounced because of the overhead in converting the 5 basic numbers to 5x5 matrices.
-Computing f(10) using the nbasic5.txt file is more effective because the overhead is spread over a much larger computation effort.
+Computing f(10) using the nbasic5.txt file is more efficient because the overhead is spread over a much larger computation effort.

     fte 10 nbasic5.txt